Perennials

 March 2025

-A project meeting of the EVA Perennials network will take place in Ancona, Italy, from 13-14 March 2025 [more info]
+A workshop of the EVA Boost project towards establishing an EVA Perennials network took place in Ancona, Italy, from 13-14 March 2025 [more info]